Articles

 10 Totally Non-Toxic Deep Cleaning Recipes

 You probably already know that you can clean with common kitchen pantry items like baking soda, vinegar and lemons.
-We found a few new ways to clean with these standard non-toxic cleaning agents.
-If you've got chemical sensitivities, these cleaning recipes are for you.
-Check out these 10 totally safe, non-toxic recipes and enjoy clean air and the chemical-free shine of your home:
+Now we've found some great new ways to clean with these easily available non-toxic cleaning agents.
+If you've got chemical sensitivities -- or just prefer a healthy lifestyle -- try these 10 totally safe, non-toxic recipes to enjoy clean air and a chemical-free shine in your home:

 No-Fume Bleach